 You can hide or protect records within Cloudingo.
 You should consider consequences of potential future duplicates coming into your system when using either of these options.
 (Click here for further explanation on how to use these features.)

 To configure this setting, edit the current filter, and on Tab 4, choose to add a new rule.
-Select “Created Date” as the field.
+Select “Modified Date” as the field.
 Then choose a rule to define how far back you want to go.
 If you use a specific date, you will need to keep track of when you last manually reviewed your filter results, and this date setting must be changed before you re-evaluate the results next time.
+Or, just update the modified date in tab 4 each time after reviewing the filter results so that it is pre-set the next time you go into calculate the results.
 You might also consider setting a schedule (every Monday for example) and set the filter to only pull in results where the date is greater than 7 days.

 For more information on Tab 4 of the filter configuration, click here.